Construction of Isozaki-Kitada modifiers for discrete Schr\"odinger operators on general lattices: Introduction

 \section{Introduction}

-The aim of the present article is to construct a long-range scattering theory for difference operators on the space of multi-valued functions on $\Z^d$.
-This problem is motivated by discrete Schr\"odinger operators on non-Bravais lattices, e.g., hexagonal lattice, diamond lattice, Kagome lattice and graphite (see \cite{An-I-M} for more examples.)
-Note that the case of hexagonal lattice is considered in \cite{T2}.
+The aim of the present article is to construct a long-range scattering theory for difference operators on the space of vector-valued functions on $\Z^d$.
+This problem is motivated by discrete Schr\"odinger operators on an arbitrary non-primitive lattice, e.g., hexagonal lattice, diamond lattice, Kagome lattice and graphite (see \cite{An-I-M} for more examples).
+Note that the cases of primitive lattices and the hexagonal lattice are considered in \cite{T1} and \cite{T2}, respectively.

 Let $\mathcal{H}=\ell^2(\mathbb{Z}^d; \mathbb{C}^n)$, where $d$ and $n$ are positive integers.
 For $u \in \mathcal{H}$, we use the notation

 We consider a generalized form of discrete \Schr operators on $\mathcal{H}$: